See All the Best Glambot Moments From the 2019 Grammys

 Tori Kelly is making a case for the classic black dress.

-We don't know about you, but we love a Brothers Osborne red carpet moment.
+We don't know about you, but we love a Florida Georgia Line red-carpet entrance.

 And for everything else Grammys related, click here!